DelphiWorlds/Playground/Demos/SimpleCamera/ReadMe.md

 This code is dependent on [Kastri](https://github.com/DelphiWorlds/Kastri), so the project search paths will need to refer to it.

-If using the MLVision Kit based image processor, you will need paths to the framework, as per the `Framework search path` in the project options.
+If using the MLVision Kit based image processor:

+* iOS: You will need paths to the MLVision Kit framework, as per the `Framework search path` in the project options.
+* Android: You will need to add `play-services-vision-17.0.2.jar` and `play-services-vision-common-17.0.2.jar` from the `Lib` folder to the Libraries node of the relevant Android target(s) in Project Manager. **Please [see this](https://docs.code-kungfu.com/books/hotfix-113-alexandria/page/fix-jar-libraries-added-to-android-64-bit-platform-target-are-not-compiled) regarding an issue in Delphi 11.3 related to adding libraries**

 If using the Zxing based image processor, you will need to configure your project search paths to point to the Zxing folders.